kiruthivarma/QR-Code-Generator-Bot/README.md

  Step 3: Before Run it, check or install your Pre-requied python packages in your PC

- Step 4: Run and Fell  the Blast ??
+ Step 4: Justb Run and Feel the Blast